-- Salesforce or ServiceMax query fields can now be cleared
+- Salesforce or ServiceMax Query activity fields can now be cleared

-Previously selected fields in an existing Salesforce or ServiceMax query can now be cleared.
+Previously selected fields in an existing Salesforce or ServiceMax Query activity can now be cleared.

 - Check Jitterbit Trust for the latest release dates and times, as the schedule is subject to change.

 - See the Sandbox Cloud Agent Group release notes.

 - Reference Jitterbit Harmony Known Issues related to recent releases.